-Found 0 - 10 results of 10 programs matching keyword " planets"
+Found 0 - 10 results of 11 programs matching keyword " planets"

+Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.
 The Cassini spacecraft continues to orbit Saturn, sending back astonishing images of the ringed planet and its moons.
 Join us as we look at the latest images and do some hands-on activities to help us understand.

 A year and a half after entering Saturn's orbit, the Cassini spacecraft continued to gather exciting new information.
 Dr. Paul Doherty and Dr. Eric Weygren bring us up to date on the Cassini Mission and show stunning images of Saturn and its ever-growing assortment of moons.
 Searching for extraterrestrial life: is it telephoning aliens or really complicated math equations?
 Join Senior Scientist Paul Doherty, NASA Ames planetary Scientist Eric Wegryn, and SETI's Senior Scientist Seth Shostak as they explore how to find planets that could support life.
 How many of these planets are there?
 How did we find them?
 When will we know for sure?
 On the occasion of Hubble's 15th birthday we unveil two spectacular mosaic images from the telescope, discuss the amazing accomplishments of Hubble during the past 15 years, and look at some of the images from space.
 Paul Doherty and Ron Hipschman discuss the clouds and atmosphere of Saturn.
 Learn how to make a cloud in your kitchen or an atmosphere in a soda bottle!
 Julia Child and physicist Philip Morrison once cooked up (and sampled) "primordial soup," a mixture of ingredients said to be the materials from which life sprang on Earth.
 How accurate is this notion?
 David Deamer studies how some molecules self-assemble into order, and has developed new theories about how life evolved from components on Earth.
 We’ll talk with him, do hands-on experiments, and watch vintage footage of Julia Child tasting the soup.
 Guests: David Deamer, Director, UC Berkeley SETI Program, and Karen Kalumuk, Exploratorium staff scientist.
 How can a mathematical equation frame the question of life in the universe?
 We’ll talk with Frank Drake, one of the founders of the SETI Institute, about his famous equation and how it frames the search for signs of intelligent life in the universe.
 A unique chance to watch the live progression of the making of a Hubble image!
 We'll select an image to follow over the course of the following webcasts, showing you the steps along the way as it goes from raw data to a full-color picture.
 And we'll talk with people who bring Hubble's fantastic images to the public.
 Part 2 of the previous program.
 What's so special about putting a telescope above the atmosphere?
 Find out by visiting Flight Operations and talking with scientists who've nurtured Hubble from the beginning.
-This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
-In this broadcast: Ethan Canin, author of "For Kings and Planets"; Exploratorium artist Brenda Hutchinson; Michael Dibdin, author of the Aurelio Zen mysteries; Cajun accordion dynamo Geno Delafose; singer-songwriter Deborah Pardes; radio improvisation from True Fiction Magazine.